yeahhoo/projects/java-tasks/java-mock/README.md

 So I simply wanted to practice development of fluent API and proxying over existing classes.
 I will try to make it less buggy with time.

+The main benefit of the approach applied in this implementation consists in using "actions" in mocking.
+It enables to control mocking flow and makes the API for mocking static methods and final classes the same.

 **Mocking not final class**

 Typical usage for mocking a non-final class shown below: